 Follow local policy on emergency driving and the traffic laws related to emergency vehicle operations.

-Avoid backing of vehicles when possible.
-Where backing up is necessary, use a spotter to guide you.
-When a spotter is unavailable, dismount and walk around the vehicle to ensure that you have an unobstructed path before backing.
+Avoid backing of vehicles when possible..

 Consider backing in to parking spots to allow for safer and faster response without backing, should an emergency arise.